 However, they will be plenty durable to throw into a handbag or small pouch when traveling.

-The headband, earcups, and vinyl earpads are easy to clean.
+Moreover, the headband, earcups, and vinyl earpads are easy to clean which is always important.

 While you do get a Safe Listening guide with the headphones, there aren’t any other frills to expect with these low-cost headphones.